modelon-community/semla-license-manager-impact-example/README.md

    CMake Preset in [./CMakePresets.json](./CMakePresets.json)) to run the SEMLA test suite.

 ## How to Encrypt a Library
-The commands below can be run from the *build* directory created when running `build.sh` as described above.
-The examples assume running on https://impact.modelon.cloud.
+The commands below can be run from the `build` directory created when running `build.sh` as described above.
+The examples assume running on <https://impact.modelon.cloud>.
 For a local setup you may need to adapt the path.

 ```
 cd build
 ```

 Locate the Modelon Impact project containing your library.
 On Modelon Impact cloud installation you can use VSCode in browser launched from the Project explorer app to do that.
-In this case the opened tab has an ending like 'folder=/home/jovyan/impact/local_projects/YourLibraryProject'.
-Copy the path after folder and add the folder name 'YourLibrary'.
+In this case the opened tab has an ending like `folder=/home/jovyan/impact/local_projects/YourLibraryProject`.
+Copy the path after folder and add the folder name `YourLibrary`.

 Start by encrypting the library using packagetool:
 ```